gonzalo-munillag/Blog/README.md

 I am a PhD student researching privacy preservation techniques, namely differential privacy.

 This repository contains my own code with some of my experiments and ideas, and implementations of papers from other authors.
-I also attached a link to my current publications.
+I also attached links to my current publications.

 I hope you enjoy the repo :)